Nuclei-Software/nuclei-tool-guide/source/openocd/intro.rst

 .. rubric:: Describe the workarea

 workarea is mainly used to speed up certain operations, such as reading and writing large chunks of memory, running small program fragments, reading and writing flash, and so on.

 .. code-block:: c
-    :linenos:

-    $_TARGETNAME0.0 configure -work-area-phys 0x08000000 -work-area-size 0x10000 -work-area-backup 1
+    $_TARGETNAME0 configure -work-area-phys 0x08000000 -work-area-size 0x10000 -work-area-backup 1

 .. note::